Things Everyone Should Know About Flu Vaccine

 During late winter to early spring, you can continue receiving the vaccine.

-Children between 6 months and 8 years need to take two doses 4 weeks apart, so its best to start them in early September.
+Children between 6 to 35 months need to take two doses 4 weeks apart, so it’s best to start them in early September.

 What are the things to consider before getting a Flu Shot?